New constructions of twistor lifts for harmonic maps: Introduction

 In the present paper, we use those formulae to obtain explicit algebraic formulae for the $J_2$-holomorphic twistor lifts of arbitrary harmonic maps of finite uniton number from a Riemann surface to a complex Grassmannian in terms of the freely chosen holomorphic data which give the unitons of the harmonic map.
-We then find the algebraic conditions on the holomorphic data which give the twistor lifts of harmonic maps into real and quaternionic Grassmannians, and into the spaces $\SO{2m} \big/ \U{m}$ and $\Sp{m} \big/ \U{m}$.
-In particular, this gives explicit formulae for all harmonic maps from the two-sphere into the classical inner symmetric spaces and their twistor lifts.
+We then find the algebraic conditions on the holomorphic data which give the twistor lifts of harmonic maps to real and quaternionic Grassmannians, and to the spaces $\SO{2m} \big/ \U{m}$ and $\Sp{m} \big/ \U{m}$.
+In particular, this gives explicit formulae for all harmonic maps from the two-sphere to the classical compact simply connected inner symmetric spaces and their twistor lifts.